 As indicated earlier, a central focus of our Title V programs has been to create better community and peer mentoring among graduate students.
 Our program design efforts, however, have required us to challenge our assumptions of what "community" entails.
 Our initial program designs assumed much more face-to-face interaction among graduate students.
-Graduate students' lives, however, are complex, and giving them the reins to partake in the program design afforded them (our STEM Fellows) the opportunity to show faculty what forms of community might better suit their needs.
+Graduate students' lives, however, are complex, and giving our STEM Fellows the reins to partake in the program design afforded them the opportunity to show faculty what forms of community might better suit their needs.
 In the case of Physics students, the community that developed was almost entirely online and asynchronous.
 In Rebecca Clemens' experiences with DE students, the community that she developed had to be online and, in some cases, asynchronous.
-Drea's course design included a mixture of face-to-face interactions.
+Drea's course design included a mixture of face-to-face and online interactions.
 Some of the ESL students with whom Drea has worked have preferred face-to-face interactions, though other students preferred other means.
-Since data collection for this study, Drea has formed a new graduate writing group involving a mixture of text chat on Google Hangouts and face-to-face meetings in the writing center.
-In numerous ways, empowering graduate students to take the lead in graduate program design has broadened our understanding of their needs and work rhythms.